Mindmap Instructions: To see a note, hover over a note button

 Fold/Unfold a node, click the node

 or right click a Node and select Fold/Unfold all from Node.
-To scroll the mindmap above, drag the map's
+Buttons above:

 or CTRL '+',